 It is this Boolean search, on whose basis most of the search engines frame their results.
 For example, in cases where you are looking for Tom Ford, but most of the search results are leading you to Ford Motors.
 To tackle such situations, by combining a few simple tools such as, by typing “tom ford” –motors, will lead you to the pages related to Tom Ford and not to Ford Motors.

 The characters such as the asterisk “*”, hash “#” and even the question mark “?” are called the wild card characters and can be used efficiently to broaden the area of your search results.

 For example, when you are looking for something like Cats and you want to see various topics or web pages related to cats, by simply typing cats in the search bar will bring you only those that contain the word cats.
 But if you just add an asterisk like Cats*, for example, the result will return pages that will not only include cats but also pets, cat enthusiast, cat trainers, etc.

 Using multiple search engines:

 It is good to use multiple search engines instead of just sticking to one single search engine.
-As every single search engine will provide you different results for the same word of item.
+Every single search engine will provide you different results for the same word of item.

-And also there are many search engines that are very specific to certain niche topics such as gaming, blogging or forums, etc. The more efficient you are in searching by using various search engines, the broader and your search results will be.
+And also many search engines are very specific to certain niche topics such as gaming, blogging or forums, etc. The more efficient you are in searching by using various search engines, the broader and your search results will be.